nehadangwal/GoldenGate_AI/README.md

 ---

+## 🏛️ Alignment with FinOps Framework 2026
+SentryNode is architected to satisfy the **March 2026 FinOps Framework Update**, specifically addressing the transition from "Cloud Cost" to "Value Realization."

 ## 🛡️ Secure Agentic Execution (SAE)
 SentryNode implements a Sidecar Sandbox model to ensure agent-generated code never runs "naked" on production hosts: